 The Community Service Officer (CSO) program is a support function for the CSUF Police Department.
 As a component of the department’s Crime Prevention Unit and the Records Bureau, student employees serve in a wide range of responsibilities.

 Interested in becoming a CSO?
 Download the Community Service Officer job application.

-To hire a CSO, complete the CSO Request form and email it to Corporal Perez.
+To hire a CSO, complete the CSO Request form and email it to CSUF PD PIO.